-The difference between the amounts shown in both valuations is basically due to the elimination under Solvency II of the commissions and other granted accrued reinsurance expenses that are contemplated during the valuation of technical provisions, as they include the entirety of the associated expenses.
+The difference between the amounts shown in both valuations is basically due to the elimination under Solvency II of the commissions and other granted accrued reinsurance expenses that are contemplated during the valuation of technical provisions, as they include the entirety of the associated expenses amounting to 10,861 thousand euros.
 Under PCEA regulations, these items fall under this heading.

-D.3.13.
+D.3.9.
 Additional information